 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rosholt is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rosholt is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Rosholt who work in management occupations (11.45%), teaching (10.84%), and office and administrative support (8.43%).

-As is often the case in a small town, Rosholt doesn't have a public transportation system that people use for their commute.
+Rosholt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Rosholt overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Rosholt, 23.68% have at least a bachelor's degree.
+The education level of Rosholt citizens is a little higher than the average for US cities and towns: 23.68% of adults in Rosholt have at least a bachelor's degree.

 The per capita income in Rosholt in 2022 was $30,007, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $120,028 for a family of four.
 However, Rosholt contains both very wealthy and poor people as well.